tmadl/Cognitive-Map-Structure-Experiment/README.md

 If you use this code in academic work, please cite:

-Madl T., Franklin S., Chen K., Trappl R & Montaldi D., submitted.
+Madl T., Franklin S., Chen K., Trappl R & Montaldi D., 2016.
 Exploring the structure of spatial representations.
-Cognitive Processing
+PLoS ONE